COLONIA del SACRAMENTO: Easy Day Trip from Buenos Aires

 Parrillada el Portón

 This parrilla restaurant is just outside the historic center along General Flores.
-This is a great place to try out a traditional Uruguayan bbq.
+This is a great place to try out a traditional Uruguayan BBQ.
 I had the fish here and was not disappointed at all.
 The staff was very friendly.

 Deli de las Rosas